owncloud/android/README.md

 - Branch __perNewFeature__
 - Branch  __releaseBranches__

-Both of them branch off from develop and must merge back into develop branch through a Pull Request in Github.
+Both of them branch off from master and must merge back into master branch through a Pull Request in Github.
 Once the PR is approved and merged, the US branch may be deleted.

 Source: http://nvie.com/posts/a-successful-git-branching-model